Juanees077/Juanees077/README.md

 About Me

-I’m currently in my sixth semester of Software Engineering at the University Cooperativa de Colombia.
+I am currently studying the seventh semester of Software Engineering at the Universidad Cooperativa de Colombia.
-I’m from Colombia.
+I am from Colombia.
 Interests

 I’m passionate about web development, and artificial intelligence.